January 28, 2026 Panchang: Shukla Dashami to Ekadashi Timing, Tithi Guide & Good Time

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Shukla Paksha Dashami is observed until 2:00 PM in most regions, after which the lunar day transitions to Shukla Paksha Ekadashi.
-The transition marks the shift from Dashami to Ekadashi on January 28, 2026.
+The page states that Shukla Paksha Dashami is the prevailing tithi until 2:00 PM in most regions on Wednesday, January 28, 2026.
+After that, the lunar day transitions to Shukla Paksha Ekadashi.

-What practices are associated with Ekadashi on this date?
+What practices are associated with Dashami and Ekadashi on January 28, 2026?